 On my travels to Scandinavia, I noticed effective collaboration between entities and organisations.
-In Stockholm there were roading engineers constructing stormwater sensitive 'climate roads' and tree pits.
-In Copenhagen they had a hybrid team in charge of retrofitting their parks and reserves with water management in mind.
-In Oslo there were wastewater engineers implementing green infrastructure or stream daylighting to separate stormwater from the combined system, and ultimately reduce the treatable wastewater volume.
-Another example of where I observed collaboration was In Stockholm, where the water organisation pays an employee to be based in the transport organisation to facilitate good outcomes.
+In Stockholm there were roading engineers constructing stormwater sensitive 'climate roads' and tree pits, in Copenhagen they had a hybrid team in charge of retrofitting their parks and reserves with water management in mind and in Oslo there were wastewater engineers implementing green infrastructure or stream daylighting to separate stormwater from the combined system, and ultimately reduce the treatable wastewater volume.
+Another example organisation silos can be broken down was In Stockholm, where the water organisation pays an employee to be based in the transport organisation to facilitate good outcomes.